nanosatlab/kicad-lib/README.md

 Notice that many of the symbols are already included in KiCad libraries, it is prefereable to use generic symbols instead of custom ones.

 You can add components at will.
-It is good practices that if you create a component that can be useful to others you push it to the repository.
+It is good practices that if you create/modify a component that can be useful to others you push it to the repository.
 To do so do a push request.

 ## Library structure